Export-Import Bank of the United States (“Ex-Im Bank”).

-This proposed regulation would not authorize any Ex-Im Bank personnel to refuse to comply with the law.
-Rather, the proposed regulation would permit Ex-Im Bank personnel, under certain circumstances, to refuse to comply with a party to litigation's demand or a court order due to: (1) Incomplete compliance with this proposed rule; or (2) a determination by the General Counsel that a challenge to, or immediate review of, the demand or order is legally appropriate.
+This regulation will not authorize any Ex-Im Bank personnel to refuse to comply with the law.
+Rather, the regulation will permit Ex-Im Bank personnel, under certain circumstances, to refuse to comply with a party to litigation's demand or a court order due to: (1) Incomplete compliance with this rule; or (2) a determination by the General Counsel that a challenge to, or immediate review of, the demand or order is legally appropriate.

-These procedures would not infringe upon the judiciary or create new privileges not previously recognized by law, but would simply make uniform a process of responding to each request or demand for the production of records or testimony by Ex-Im Bank personnel in private controversies.
-Further, these procedures would not impede Ex-Im Bank personnel's access to the courts in relation to legal matters unrelated to their official duties or not involving the official records of Ex-Im Bank.
+These procedures will not infringe upon the judiciary or create new privileges not previously recognized by law but will simply make uniform a process of responding to each request or demand for the production of records or testimony by Ex-Im Bank personnel in private controversies.
+Further, these procedures will not impede Ex-Im Bank personnel's access to the courts in relation to legal matters unrelated to their official duties or not involving the official records of Ex-Im Bank.